 Relaunch of negotiations with the IMF, in particular through the effective implementation of the audit of the Bank of Lebanon,

 Reform of the electricity sector, which is an emblematic project,

 Fight against smuggling.

-Le Drian carried France’s message that Lebanon will only receive the support it desperately needs if it becomes serious about enacting reforms and shows the effort of working toward constructive change and the IMF plan.
+Le Drian carried his country’s message that Lebanon will only receive the support it desperately needs if it becomes serious about enacting reforms and shows the effort of working toward constructive change and the IMF plan.

 That’s in addition to reportedly working on a “big plan” to help Lebanon and allocating a considerable fund for direct humanitarian support.

 According to the French Foreign Ministry during his press conference, “France is also deploying humanitarian action aimed at the most vulnerable populations.
 The amount of our direct humanitarian support will amount to 50 million euros this year.”

 At this point, it is unknown how the Lebanese government intends to secure the much-needed rescue.
 It is similarly intriguing why implementing reforms seems as problematic to it as to stop the only offered financial help.

 After all, the Lebanese people have been also asking for immediate reforms since October 17th of last year.
 The country, in its current status, is also desperate for them.